caglaryalcin/already-system/README.md

 ### Startup Script

 You can use just startup script too, follow the instructions below.
-After downloading the [zip](https://github.com/caglaryalcin/windows-scripts/archive/refs/heads/main.zip) file, move the 'after-format-main\files\startup' folder inside the zip to 'C:\'.
+After downloading the [zip](https://github.com/caglaryalcin/already-system/archive/refs/heads/main.zip) file, move the 'already-system-main\files\startup' folder inside the zip to 'C:\'.
 Then double click(don't right click and 'run as administrator') on 'Run.cmd' confirm User Account Control prompt.
 Make sure your account is a member of Administrators group as the script attempts to run with elevated privileges.

 This script does exactly the following;
 - Importing Previously Set Task to Task Scheduler